-Kenya and Somalia are engaged in arbitration through the International Court of Justice will next reconvene to adjudicate Kenya and Somalia's disputed maritime boundary, with Kenya most recently responding to the case in December 2018.
-Comparable cases have, however, taken up to six years to resolve.
+Kenya and Somalia are engaged in arbitration through the International Court of Justice will next reconvene to adjudicate the delimitation of Kenya and Somalia's disputed maritime boundary, with Kenya most recently responding to the case in December 2018.
+Comparable cases have taken up to six years to resolve.
 Military retaliation in the event of an unfavourable decision is unlikely.
 The Ethiopian government has since May 2018 been engaging in mediation efforts with the anti-government Oromo Liberation Front (OLF).
 The talks indicate that OLF border incursions into Kenya will probably decline further.
 Kenya and Uganda signed a memorandum of understanding regarding possession of the Migingo and Ugingo islands in 2019, indicating a low risk of small-arms skirmishes between local residents and police forces in 2020.

 Vaccinations required to enter the country